SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Restaurants Nearby

-Brother’s Pizza: The Sangha brothers have been running their amazing pizza parlor for over 30 years!
-Along with the “usual” pizzas, pastas, salads, Indian food, and everyday fare, their food is unique in that they’ve mixed Indian food in with it.
+Brothers Pizza: The Sangha brothers have been running their amazing pizza parlor for over 30 years!
+Along with the “usual” pizzas, pastas, salads, and everyday fare, their food is unique in that they’ve mixed Indian food in with it.

-If you are adventurous, you might want to check out some of them like the “Chicken Tikka Masala”, “Tandoori Chicken”, or the “Indian Style Vegetarian” pizzas.
+If you are adventurous, you might want to check out some items like the chicken tikka masala, tandoori Chicken, or the “Indian Style" vegetarian pizzas.
 We love places that experiment and try something new.
-If you do also, make sure to check out Brother’s Pizza.
-3627 Taraval Street
+If you do also, make sure to check out Brothers Pizza.

 Chalos: We love going to Chalos since eating somewhere different is in our blood.
-While you will find many restaurants in SF that focus on food from Mexico, Chalos focused on food from Argentina.
+While you will find many restaurants in SF that serve food from Mexico, Chalos features food from Argentina.

 Some of their specialties include their yummy churros, empanadas, and our favorite drink, the Dulce de Leche Latte!
-The husband-and-wife team that wanted to spread their enjoyment of this delicious food with everyone else.
-2240 Taraval Street
+The place is run by a husband-and-wife team that wanted to spread their enjoyment of this delicious food with everyone else.

-Cypress Grill: If you want some classic San Francisco treats, such as clam chowder or crab cakes, and want an amazing view of the golf course, then this is the place for you.
-Some of our other favorites include the spicy fried chicken on a brioche bun.
+Cypress Grill: If you want to eat some classic San Francisco dishes, such as clam chowder, while enjoying an amazing view of a golf course and Lake Merced, then this is the place for you.
+I love their sandwiches served on brioche buns.

 History of the San Francisco Zoo